-- f.
-Work Assignments (Block 6): This field lists the individual tasks that each team should accomplish during the operational period.
-This list might include starting and managing nets, distributing equipment to deployment teams, attending staff meetings, and maintaining specific documentation. - g.
+- g.
 Special Instructions (Block 7): This field documents safety precautions and any other important information that the team should know prior to deployment. - h.
 Communications (Block 8): This field documents the specific line items from the ICS 205 communications plan that are applicable to the teams identified on the ICS 204.
 As you recall, the ICS 205 documents ALL the communication channels that could be used during the operational period.
 In contrast, the information on the ICS 204 will list only those channels applicable to the team.
-For example, during Hurricane Ian, the ICS 205 for ACS listed the UHF and HF frequencies being used by the state of Florida for its statewide command nets.
-This information would not have been listed on the ICS 204 for the shelter teams.
+For example, during Hurricane Idalia, the ICS 205 for ACS listed the UHF and HF frequencies being used by the state of Florida for its statewide command nets.
+This information would be listed on the ICS 204 for the EOC radio room but would not be listed on the ICS 204 for the shelter teams.